-Where can you learn how to use a table saw in the morning, see what an ancient Jewish text has to say about social justice in the afternoon, and celebrate Shabbat in the evening?
+Where can you do hands-on work for social justice in the morning, find out what an ancient Jewish text has to say about collective responsibility in the afternoon, and celebrate Shabbat in the evening?

 Tivnu is Hebrew for Build!
 At Tivnu, we build houses, build community, and build a better world.
-Tivnu: Building Justice is the only service learning organization that braids together advocacy for the fulfillment of basic human needs, Jewish study, and construction work and training.
+Tivnu: Building Justice is the only service learning organization that braids together advocacy for the fulfillment of basic human needs, Jewish study, construction work and training, and leadership development.

-- build affordable housing and other vital projects with non-profits such as Habitat for Humanity, REACH Community Development Corporation, and PCUN, the Oregon Farmworkers’ Union
+- build affordable housing and engage in other direct-dervice work with non-profits such as Habitat for Humanity, Street Roots, and PCUN, the Oregon Farmworkers’ Union

-- examine the issues of affordable housing and other essential needs
+- examine the issues of affordable housing, food security, and other essential needs

 - explore their Jewish identity within a welcoming, pluralistic community